vdurante/asp.net_n-layered_web_applications/part1/design_patterns/repository.md

 #### The Bad Way

-The bad way would run SQL straight from the User Manager Class.
+The bad way would run plain SQL straight from the User Manager Class, not to mention security flaws.

 {%ace edit=false, lang='csharp'%}
 public class UserManager